thomas-lamiaux/coq/doc/sphinx/user-extensions/syntax-extensions.rst

    Defines an abbreviation :token:`ident` with the parameters :n:`@ident__parm`.

-   This command supports the :attr:`local` attribute, which limits the notation to the current module.

-   Unlike a :cmd:`Notation`, an abbreviation defined with the default locality is available (with a fully qualified name) outside the current module even when :cmd:`Import` (or one of its variants) has not been used on the current :cmd:`Module`.

    An *abbreviation* is a name, possibly applied to arguments, that denotes a (presumably) more complex expression.
 Here are examples: